 - Set your multimeter on ohms

 - Test the fuel pump relay with help of a 12V battery or voltage regulator

 - Connect the ground pin on the relay to the ground of the power supply.

 - Check if the meter shows continuity.
 If the continuity is not observed, your fuel pump relay has failed.

 The average replacement cost of the fuel pump relay is around $90 and $150.
 The parts may cost you between $20 and $50, while the remaining cost is the labour cost.

-It could take the labor cost for at least an hour of work, or more in certain cases.
+When considering the labor cost, it could be at least an hour of work, or more in certain cases.
 Depending on your mechanic’s hourly pay rate or the per hour cost the repair shop would charge you, the labor cost may be different.
 Apart from the labor cost, the fuel pump relay is not a very expensive device, and you can buy one for $20 to $50 on average for most vehicles.